Personal trainer Lucy Wyndham-Read answered your weight management questions.

 AXA PPP healthcare asked: Q From Facebook; I read that using weights is a good way to lose weight.
 Is that correct?

-Lucy Wyndham-Read answered: Yes it is and also using our own body weight, so for example doing squats, lunges or press ups, are great as they increase our active muscle fibers, which requires our body to burn more calories, and the more toned your body is the more you will burn, so the easier it is to maintain a healthy weight.
+Lucy Wyndham-Read answered: Yes it is and also using our own body weight, so for example doing squats, lunges or press ups, are great as they increase our active muscle fibres, which requires our body to burn more calories, and the more toned your body is the more you will burn, so the easier it is to maintain a healthy weight.
 So whether it is pushing weights in the gym or doing squats at home it will help.
 This is why we should always combine fitness with diets, as you get results so much faster plus, being fit is good, in fact essential for our health.
 Lucy

 AXA PPP healthcare asked: Another Q from twitter; Why do you think some people are successful at losing weight and others just keep failing?
 What is the magic ingredient to weight loss?